James-Ansley/tumblr-dot-com/README.md

 #### `row_of`

-Takes a content object _which only contains images_ as a parameter and adds the images in a single row of the text post.
+Takes varargs of image data. image data can either be a mapping of image param names to values, or an iterable of the image params.

 ### `tumblr.utils`